 NRG Energy (NRG) Gains As Market Dips: What You Should Know

-Coming into today, shares of the power company had gained 2.85% in the past month.
-In that same time, the Utilities sector gained 2.22%, while the S&P 500 lost 1.22%.
+Coming into today, shares of the power company had gained 1.97% in the past month.
+In that same time, the Utilities sector lost 1.07%, while the S&P 500 gained 2.7%.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.89 per share and revenue of $9.36 billion, which would represent changes of +61.41% and -10%, respectively, from the prior year.
+NRG's full-year Zacks Consensus Estimates are calling for earnings of $3.92 per share and revenue of $9.40 billion.
+These results would represent year-over-year changes of +62.66% and -9.62%, respectively.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.97% higher.
-NRG currently has a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.77% higher.
+NRG currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note that NRG has a PEG ratio of 0.28 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-NRG's industry had an average PEG ratio of 3.97 as of yesterday's close.
+Also, we should mention that NRG has a PEG ratio of 0.28.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+NRG's industry had an average PEG ratio of 3.88 as of yesterday's close.

 The Utility - Electric Power industry is part of the Utilities sector.
-This industry currently has a Zacks Industry Rank of 68, which puts it in the top 27% of all 250+ industries.
+This group has a Zacks Industry Rank of 68, putting it in the top 27% of all 250+ industries.